jprotzman/signalk-venus-tanks-plugin/README.md

 ## System requirements

-__pdjr-skplugin-venus-tanks__ will most likely only be useful in Signal K servers running under Venus OS.
+A host system running Venus OS.

 If you require similar functionality but do not run Signal K under Venus or you prefer to maintain D-Bus tank data with a native Venus